Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

 \subsubsection{\'Etale-locality of Pr\"uferness}

-As an immediate corollary of conditions (1) and (2) from Theorem~\ref{prufpairth} we obtain the following important result:
+As an immediate corollary of conditions (1) and (2) of Theorem~\ref{prufpairth} we obtain the following important result:

-\begin{cor} Let $f\colon X'\to X$ be an \'etale morphism between qcqs algebraic spaces, $U\subset|X|$ be a quasi-compact schematically dense generizing subset, and $U':=f^{-1}(U)$.
+\begin{cor} Let $f\colon X'\to X$ be an \'etale morphism between qcqs algebraic spaces, $U\subset|X|$ a quasi-compact schematically dense generizing subset, and $U':=f^{-1}(U)$.
 If $(X,U)$ is a Pr\"ufer pair then $(X',U')$ is a Pr\"ufer pair, and the converse is true whenever $f$ is surjective.
-In particular, for $X$ and $X'$ we have that if $X$ is Pr\"ufer then $X'$ is Pr\"ufer and the converse is true for surjective $f$. \end{cor}
+In particular, if $X$ is Pr\"ufer then $X'$ is Pr\"ufer and the converse is true for surjective $f$. \end{cor}